amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

     }])
 ```

 We are now injecting the data dependency `Todo` into the controllers.
 This way we could reuse the data to any controller or module that we need to.
-This is not only used for static data like the array, but we could also do server calls using `$http` or even RESTful  `$resource`.
+This is not only used for static data like the array.
+But we could also do server calls using `$http` or even RESTful  `$resource`.

 Let's say we want to show the details of the task when we click on it.
-For that, we need to create a 2nd controller, template and route that uses this service:
+For that, we need to create a 2nd controller, template, and route that uses this service:

 <p data-height="268" data-theme-id="0" data-slug-hash="pGkhg" data-default-tab="result" data-user="amejiarosario" class='codepen'>See the Pen <a href='http://codepen.io/amejiarosario/pen/pGkhg/'>pGkhg</a> by Adrian Mejia (<a href='http://codepen.io/amejiarosario'>@amejiarosario</a>) on <a href='http://codepen.io'>CodePen</a>.</p>